sveltejs/kit/documentation/docs/05-modules.md

 	// the URL we are going to navigate to console.log(url);

-	// cancel the navigation or allow navigation in the return statement return false;
+	// cancel or allow the navigation in the return statement return false;
 });
 ```